Criminal Intelligence analysis

 Criminal intelligence analysis is divided into operational (or tactical) and strategic analysis.

 While the basic skills required are similar, the two categories differ with regard to the level of detail and the type of client for whom the products are designed.

 Operational analysis aims to achieve a specific law enforcement outcome.
 This might be an arrest, seizure, forfeiture of assets or money gained from criminal activities, or the disruption of a criminal group.

 - Identifying links between suspects, and their involvement in crimes and criminal activity;

 - Identifying key investigative or information gaps;

-- Providing or preparing profiles of known or suspected criminals.
+- Preparing profiles of known or suspected criminals.